-CBS is the market leader in providing full, detailed background checks from the Disclosure and Barring Service (DBS) previously known as the Criminal Record Bureau (CRB).
+We are the market leader in providing full, detailed background checks from the Disclosure and Barring Service (DBS).

-A Standard Disclosure details all criminal history; cautions, warnings, reprimands and convictions held on the Police National Computer, with the exception of the DBS filtering rule.
+A Standard DBS check, or disclosure, details all criminal history; cautions, warnings, reprimands and convictions held on the Police National Computer, with the exception of the DBS filtering rule.
 This type of disclosure can only be applied for by an organisation.

-Standard Disclosures are for people entering certain professions, such as members of the financial or legal professions.
-If you aren’t sure whether you require a standard check we can advise you on this.
+Standard DBS checks are for people entering certain professions, such as members of the financial or legal industries.
+If you aren’t sure whether you require a standard check, we can advise you on this.

 Standard Disclosure: £26.00

 We are also able to continually check an individual’s criminal history with our Update Service.
 This allows an employer to enhance safeguarding procedures and also allows the applicant to use their criminal certificate for other positions without the need to renew every three years.